-In this article, we will discuss the std::ranges::foldleftfirstwithiter and std::ranges::foldleftfirstwithiter_result in C++ with their characteristics and examples.
+In this tutorial, we will explore the std::ranges::foldleftfirstwithiter and std::ranges::foldleftfirstwithiter_result functions in C++ along with their properties and sample illustrations.

 Std::ranges::fold_left_first_with_iter:

-• Operation of the Iterator: This technique, as opposed to keep fold ones, also passes both the iterator and the outcome of the fold to the last processed element.
-It may be useful in case it is necessary to track a position within the range while or after performing the fold operation.
+- Iterator Functionality: In contrast to traditional fold methods, this approach conveys both the iterator and the result of the fold operation up to the last processed element.
+This feature proves beneficial when there is a need to monitor a specific position within the range during or after the fold operation.

 #include <iostream>